U.S. PIRG Education Fund

-Over the last six months, PIRG staff conducted inquiries at 392 bank branches in 21 states and reviewed bank fees online in 12 others.
-This report, “Big Banks, Bigger Fees: A National Survey of Bank Fees and Fee Disclosure Policies,” examines the following questions:
+Over the last six months, state PIRG staff conducted inquiries at 250 bank and 116 credit union branches in 17 states and the District of Columbia and reviewed bank fees online in these and 7 other states.
+This report, “Big Banks, Bigger Fees: A National Survey of Fees and Disclosure Compliance,” examines the following questions:

 - Can consumers still find free or low-cost checking accounts or has free checking ended?

-– What can the new Consumer Financial Protection Bureau (CFPB) do to help improve transparency in the financial marketplace, an important goal as consumers seek to make ends meet in response to the lingering recession?
+- What can the Consumer Financial Protection Bureau (CFPB) and other regulators do to help improve transparency in the financial marketplace?

 For Regulators (A more detailed list occurs later in the report):

-– The CFPB should extend the requirements of the Truth In Savings Act to the Internet.
+- The CFPB should both enforce and extend the requirements of the Truth In Savings Act to the Internet.
 It should require that banks post fees in a searchable web format (e.g., xml or similar), to encourage the establishment of local online shopping guides by community groups.

-– The CFPB should require that the most important savings and checking disclosures required by the Act be provided prominently in a tabular format, such as the “Schumer Box” required for credit card disclosures.
+- The CFPB should require that the most important savings and checking disclosures required by the Act be provided prominently in a tabular format, such as the simple disclosure being widely promoted by the Pew Charitable Trusts.
+It has already been adopted by at least 9 banks and several credit unions.

 For Consumers (A more detailed list occurs later in the report):

-– Review your bank statements and count your fees.
-In addition to ATM surcharges, you are likely paying your own bank an “off-us” ATM fee that only appears on your statement, whenever you use another owner’s ATM.
+- Review your bank statements and count your fees.
+In addition to ATM surcharges, you may be paying your own bank an “off-us” ATM fee that only appears on your statement, whenever you use another owner’s ATM.

-– Examine how many fees you pay.
+- Examine how many fees you pay.
+Watch for a la carte fees you can avoid, for example, by only using online check images or statements.
+Use available text alerts to warn you of low balances that could result in overdrafts.
 Shop around.
 Look for better accounts.
 Bank at a credit union, not at a bank.
 Credit unions are member-owned, lower-cost alternatives to banks and often offer the same variety of services.
 It is easier to qualify for membership than most consumers think.
+Certainly, consider banking at a small bank, not a big bank.
+Consider moving your money by voting with your feet.